filecoin-project/filecoin-docs/docs/mine/lotus/miner-lifecycle.md

 The process of shutting down a miner and starting it again is complicated.
 Several factors need to be taken into account to be able to do it with all the guarantees:

-- How long the miner plans to be offline
+- How long the miner plans to be offline.
-- The existence and distribution of proving deadlines for the miner
+- The existence and distribution of proving deadlines for the miner.
-- The presence of open payment channels and ongoing retrieval deals
+- The presence of open payment channels and ongoing retrieval deals.
-- The occurrence of ongoing sealing operations
+- The occurrence of ongoing sealing operations.

 ### Reducing the time offline